SultanInStem/robotic_arm/readme.md

 ikpy is used to implement inverse kinematics and compute all joint angles at once.
 ## pyrealsense2
 pyrealsense2 is used to interact with D435i 3D camera through python scripts.
+## ultralytics
+ultratyics is used to access YOLO (you only look once) models.
+## cv2
+cv2 is used to control the camera.